markomanninen/svcs/README.md

 "Show me all dependency changes by Alice"
 "How has the DataProcessor class evolved?"
 "Which commits had the most significant semantic changes?"

-# New git integration queries:
-"What files were changed in commit abc123?"
-"Show me the actual diff for that commit"
-"What were the exact code changes that led to the authentication refactoring?"
 "Show me only the changes to auth.py in commit abc123"
 ```